“Adolphe’s music is wonderfully evocative. It excites the ear and the mind.”

 To hear the world premiere, click on this link: http://sharonroffman.com/

 European premiere: KKL in Luzern, Switerland, Human Rights Orchestra conducted by Alessio Allegrini, with Ilya Gringolts, violin soloist.
-Upcoming performance with violinist Daniel Hope, the Los Angeles Chamber Orchestra conducted by Jeffrey Kahane, January 2017.
+West Coast premiere with violinist Daniel Hope, the Los Angeles Chamber Orchestra conducted by Jeffrey Kahane, January 2017.

 Piano Concerto 2013 (25 minutes)